Richard Ottaway: Parliamentary career

-Ottaway was MP for Nottingham North from 1983 to 1987.
-This was a long-standing Labour Party seat, and he won it unexpectedly with a majority of 362 in the landslide victory following the Falklands War.
+Ottaway was Conservative MP for Nottingham North from 1983 to 1987.
+This was a safe Labour Party seat, which he won unexpectedly with a majority of 362 in the Conservative landslide following the Falklands War.
 Unsurprisingly the seat reverted to Labour in 1987, when he was defeated by Graham Allen.
-Ottaway re-entered Parliament in 1992 when he won Croydon South.
+Ottaway re-entered Parliament in 1992 when he won the constituency of Croydon South.

-In 1992-95 Ottaway was Parliamentary Private Secretary to Michael Heseltine MP and from October 1995 he was a Government Whip.
-In opposition until 2005, he was a Front Bench spokesman as Shadow Minister for London and Local Government, Shadow Defence Minister, Shadow Paymaster General and Shadow Secretary of State for the Environment.
+On re-entering parliament in 1992, Ottaway served as Parliamentary Private Secretary to Michael Heseltine MP and from October 1995 he was a Government Whip.
+In opposition from 1997, he was a Front Bench spokesman as Shadow Minister for London and Local Government, Shadow Defence Minister, Shadow Paymaster General and Shadow Secretary of State for the Environment.

-In the 2005–2010 Parliament he was a member of the Intelligence and Security Committee, Vice Chairman of the 1922 Committee and a member of the Conservative Party Board.
-After the 2010 election he became the first Chairman of the Foreign Affairs Select Committee to be elected by MPs from all sides of the House.
+Between 2005 and 2010 Parliament he was a member of the Intelligence and Security Committee, Vice Chairman of the 1922 Committee and a member of the Conservative Party.
+After the 2010 election, he became the first Chairman of the Foreign Affairs Select Committee to be elected by MPs from all parliamentary parties.

-In 2011 he was declared The Week's "Backbencher of the Year" based on an enquiry into Afghanistan that was highly critical of Government policy and urged the UK to do more to encourage the US to talk with the Taliban.
+In 2011, he was declared The Week's "Backbencher of the Year" based on his committee's enquiry into Afghanistan that was highly critical of Government policy and urged the UK to do more to encourage the US to talk with the Taliban in pursuance of peace.

-Ottaway chaired the All Party Parliamentary London 2012 Olympic and Paralympic Group and is a member of the All Party Parliamentary Group for Population, Development and Reproductive Health.
+Ottaway chaired the All Party Parliamentary London 2012 Olympic and Paralympic Group and was a member of the All Party Parliamentary Group for Population, Development and Reproductive Health.
 In 2012 he won the Population Institute's Global Media Award for ground-breaking research into population growth.
-His Sex, Ideology and Religion: 10 Myths about world population won the Best Essay category.
+His report Sex, Ideology and Religion: 10 Myths about World Population won the Institute's Best Essay category.

-As a long-standing campaigner for the right of terminally-ill people to die at home, Ottaway tabled a historic backbench committee debate on assisted suicide in the House of Commons in March 2012.
-This resulted in Parliament agreeing for the first time that it is not in the public interest to prosecute people who compassionately help a loved one to die.
+As a long-standing campaigner for the right of terminally ill people to die at home of their choosing, Ottaway tabled a historic backbench committee debate on assisted suicide in the House of Commons in March 2012.
+This resulted in Parliament agreeing for the first time that it is not in the public interest to prosecute people who compassionately help a loved one requesting assistance to die.
 However, assisting suicide is still illegal and the issue is controversial.
 He subsequently made the case for assisted dying – suicide with the help of medical professionals.
-In October 2012 he debated at the Oxford Union in favour of the motion: This House Would Legalise Assisted Dying, and won by 167 to 131 votes.
+In October 2012, he debated at the Oxford Union in favour of the motion: This House Would Legalise Assisted Dying, and won by 167 to 131 votes.

-In October 2012, Ottaway announced his decision not to stand in 2015 at a meeting of his local party.
+In October 2012, Ottaway announced his decision not to stand in 2015.
 He was appointed to the Privy Council in October 2013.
 On 12 November 2013, Chris Philp was selected to become the next Conservative parliamentary candidate for Croydon South.

 Ottaway was knighted in the 2014 New Year Honours for parliamentary and political service.